machdyne/ferrit/README.md

 ### Connector

-The FERRIT controller is wired to the memory cards as follows:
+The FERRIT controller and memory cards use the same form-factor and share certain signals:

 | Pin | Controller | Memory Card |
 | --- | ---------- | ----------- |